wordkarin/Scrabble/README.md

 - `self.highest_score_from(array_of_words)`: returns **the word in the array with the highest score**.
 In the case of tie, use these tiebreaking rules:
     - It’s better to use fewer tiles, in the case of a tie, prefer the work with the fewest letters.
     - There is a bonus for words that are seven letters.
 If the top score is tied between multiple words and one used all seven letters, choose the one with seven letters over the one with fewer tiles.
-    - If the there are multiple words that are the same score and same length, pick the first one in the supplied list.
+    - If the there are multiple words that are the same score and same length, pick the first one in the supplied list. -->

 <!--
 ## Wave 2
 ### Primary Requirements
 Create a `Scrabble::Player` class with a __minimum of 11 specs__.
-The only required paramter for instances of the class is the player's `name`.
-Instances of the class should repond to the following messages:
+The only required parameter for instances of the class is the player's `name`.
+Instances of the class should respond to the following messages:

 - `#name`: returns the value of the `@name` instance variable
 - `#plays`: returns an Array of the words played by the player